 Choquequirao (Chuqik’iraw or Chuqi K’iraw) is a complex of ruins built by the Incas in XV and XVI century.
-The complex covers an area of 1800 hectares, but only around 30-40% of the ruins excavated.
-Still a significant part of the ruins is covered with flora in a way that they cannot be even noticed.
-Choquequirao seems to be the royal residence founded by Pachacuti (Pachacutec, in Quechua Pachakutiq) and then remodeled and extended by his son Topa Inca Yupanqui (Túpac Inca Yupanqui, in Quechua Tupaq Inka Yupanki).
+The complex covers an area of 1800 hectares, but only around 30-40% of the ruins are excavated.
+Still a significant part of the ruins is covered with flora in a way that completely camouflages them.
+Choquequirao seemed to be the royal residence founded by Pachacuti (Pachacutec, in Quechua Pachakutiq) and then remodeled and extended by his son Topa Inca Yupanqui (Túpac Inca Yupanqui, in Quechua Tupaq Inka Yupanki).

 At the moment, the ruins are very well preserved and make a great impression.
-This Inca city has larger area than famous Machu Picchu and is situated a little higher.
-Machu Picchu is located at an altitude of about 2430 m.a.s.l., while Choquequirao at a height of about 3000 m.a.s.l.
+This Inca city has larger area than the famous Machu Picchu and is situated a little higher.
+Machu Picchu is located at an altitude of about 2430 m., while Choquequirao at a height of about 3000 m.

 Choquequirao ruins near Cusco

 Choquequirao is far less crowded than Machu Picchu.
-It’s still a place more mysterious, calmer, because less accessible to tourists.
+It’s less accessible to tourist, so it’s still a place that’s calm and mysterious.
 For example Machu Picchu can be reached in different ways.
 One of the quickest and easiest possibilities is the train which goes directly from Ollantaytambo to Aguas Calientes.
 The journey takes about 2.5 hours.
 Then in Aguas Calientes you can take a bus which goes directly to Machu Picchu.
 This part of the trip takes approximately 30-40 minutes.

-Admittedly, the expedition to Choquequirao is one of the toughest trekking in the region of Cusco.
+Admittedly, the expedition to Choquequirao is one of the toughest treks in the region of Cusco.
 Why?
-Because before you arrive to the Inca city, you have to overcome a lot of kilometers, the first you have a few hours to descend to the valley and then you have to climb to the top on the opposite side of this valley.
+Because before you arrive to the Inca city, you have to overcome a lot of kilometers, at first you have a few hours to descend to the valley and then you have to climb to the top on the opposite side of this valley.
 But it’s still not the end of the expedition.
-Then there is a little parts which are flat, and again some minor go down and approaches.
-And finally, after about 2 days, the goal will be reached.
-And even if this part of the trip did not seem too hard, for sure the road back will consume quite a lot of energy.
-In the case of Choquequirao today there is no option to do a circle.
-You need to come back the same route, in which you arrived to the ruins.
-Which means nothing less than that the first few hours will be sharply down, and then a few hours quite sharply up.
+Then there is a little parts which are flat, and again some minor downhills and ascensions.
+Finally, after about 2 days, the goal will be reached.
+And even if this part of the trip does not seem too hard, for sure the road back will consume quite a lot of energy.
+In the case of Choquequirao, for now there is no option to do a circle.
+You need to come back the same route in which you arrived to the ruins.
+Which means nothing less than the first few hours will be sharply down, and then a few hours quite sharply up.

 How many days is needed for an expedition to Choquequirao?

 In principle, all travel companies offer trekking to Choquequirao in 4 or 5 days.
-But also it is possible to explore the ruins in three days, not even the whole, what recently I personally tested.
+But also it is possible to explore the ruins in three days, which I personally tested recently.
 The details about our 3 days trip you will find in the article “How to organize Choquequirao trekking in Peru in 3 days“

 Entrance ticket to Choquequirao ruins

-At present, for admission into the Choquequirao ruins you need to pay only $ 13.
-As a comparison, for entrance ticket to Machu Picchu ruins you have to pay much more, $ 62 (students and children $ 37).
+At present, for admission into the Choquequirao ruins you need to pay only $13 USD.
+As a comparison, for entrance ticket to Machu Picchu ruins you have to pay much more – $62 (students and children $37).

 New project – the cable car to Choquequirao